Every business needs collaboration tools to enable seamless operations among departments and teams.

 Confluence has a free version and offers competitive pricing with its paid version.
 But when you need more integrations and add-ons from the paid version, you’ll have to pay more.

 This is most especially when your company is growing and you need the features to keep up with the changes.
+You may also look for an open source Confluence alternative if you are looking to customize it to your business needs.

 People with technical skills often love confluence.
 But your non-technical team members will always struggle to use the platform.
 That’s why you’ll choose to get another tool more intuitive than Confluence.